Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Model

 \subsubsection{Unemployed and ineligible workers}

-Ineligible workers have lost their unemployment insurance and are still searching for jobs.
-They no longer receive unemployment benefits unless they successfully find a job and transition out of employment again.
-Therefore, their consumption relies solely on previous savings and lump-sum dividends, independent of their prior employment status.
+Ineligible workers are those who have lost their eligibility for receiving unemployment insurance and are still searching for jobs.
+Once ineligible, they no longer become eligible again.
+Therefore, their consumption relies solely on their savings and lump sum dividends, regardless of their prior employment status.

 \quad\\ \textbf{Black worker}

 \Cref{eqn:worker6} describes the problem of an unemployed black worker searching for jobs without unemployment insurance.